Kitsuya0828/Grou-Cha-Darby/README.md

 5. logo.png : This is an image for the logo of the website.
 6. mainimg.png : This is an image for the key visual of the website.

-For more details, please refer to the link below.
+For more details, please refer to the link below:

 [NLP and Streamlit on Heroku.
 How I deployed my Streamlit based NLP… | by Rahul Bhattacharya | Towards Data Science](https://towardsdatascience.com/nlp-and-streamlit-on-heroku-5ebb56d6a57f)

 # Note